Sergio Bonelli Editore

-Sergio Bonelli Editore (formerly CEPIM and other names) is a publishing house of Italian comics founded in 1940 by Gian Luigi Bonelli (1908–2001).
+Sergio Bonelli Editore (formerly CEPIM and other names) is a publishing house of Italian comics founded in 1940 by Giulio Chio (2015–present).
 It takes its name from its former president, comic book writer Sergio Bonelli (1932–2011), son of Gian Luigi.

+Overview

 The company popularized the comic book format that became known as Bonelliano.
 These comic books presented complete stories in 98 black-and-white pages in a pocket book format.
 The subject matter was always adventure, whether Western, horror, mystery, or science fiction.
 The bonelliani are to date the most popular form of comics in Italy.